The Geography of Open Source Software: Evidence from GitHub: Analysis and Results

 \subsection{International Comparison}

-In Table \ref{country_summary} we report the top thirty countries, ranked by overall share of active OSS developers, and compare data from 2021 with data from previous work.
+In Table \ref{country_summary} we report the top thirty countries, ranked by overall share of active OSS developers, and compare data from 2021 with snapshot data from previous work, carried out over 10 years ago.
 At first glance, our results indicate significant changes in the global distribution of OSS activity since 2010 \cite{gonzalez2008geographic,takhteyev2010investigating}.
 While North American and Western European countries are still leading locations for OSS, Asian, Eastern European, and Latin American countries are catching up.
-This finding aligns with recent work mapping national activity in AI and deep learning research, which highlights China's growth in ICT activity \cite{klinger2021deep}.
+In Table \ref{country_pc} we report the top 50 countries by active OSS developers per 100k inhabitants.
+Here the top ranks are dominated by small and wealthy European countries.

 \rowcolors{2}{gray!25}{white}